 - Teignbridge & Meeth

-Day Four: Our third day will start with a trip to Meeth Quarry to target the nationally rare and arguably the second rarest butterfly on this trip, the Wood White.
+Day Three: Our final day will start with a trip to Meeth Quarry to target the nationally rare and arguably the second rarest butterfly on this trip, the Wood White.
 Devon now represents the last stronghold for this butterfly in southern Britain with Meeth Quarry, a well known hotspot for this species, holding one of the largest populations in the country.
 It’s also a newly forming nature reserve, evolving into a stunning post-industrial landscape, which is home to the increasingly rare Dingy Skipper which we will aim to see.
-After our final pub lunch, we’ll head back towards our accommodation to focus on butterfly hotspots in the Teignbridge area, targeting trickier and less commonly seen species.
-Dependent on our sightings earlier in the trip, we’ll visit an array of sites in search of Dingy and Grizzled Skipper, as well as Pearl-bordered Fritillary (May only), Brown Argus, Common Blue and Green Hairstreak.
+After lunch, we’ll head towards butterfly hotspots in the Teignbridge area, targeting trickier and less commonly seen species which, dependent on our sightings earlier in the trip, may include sites favouring Dingy and Grizzled Skipper, as well as Pearl-bordered Fritillary (May only), Brown Argus, Common Blue and Green Hairstreak.

 Once this afternoon session is complete, this will mark the end of the tour and it will be time for us to say our goodbyes, leaving you with lots of amazing encounters to share with friends and family.